 Optionally, click Edit to open the product and features search filter:

-For example, you might choose to include Pre-Release products in your selections, such as a Beta product that has not yet reached GA status.
+For example, you might choose to include Pre-Release products in your selections, such as a Beta product that has not yet reached General Availability (GA) status.

 MySQL Installer stores a MySQL product catalog.
 The catalog can be updated either manually or automatically, and the catalog change history is also available.